Barley is a type of grain typically used as a food grain, for animal feed, and in the beer-making process.

 - Try making bread or a variety of baked foods with barley flour

-- Use barley flakes to make porridge (it works in the same way as oat flakes)
+- Use barley flakes to make muesli or porridge (it works in the same way as oat flakes)

 - Barley can be an alternative to white rice as a side for curries